 In January 2020, husband and wife, Leif Espelund and Dani Nelson purchased the property and moved to Opelika from Seattle, WA to reopen Heritage House as a boutique bed & breakfast and event facility.
 They began hosting overnight guests and events again in June 2020.
 Despite starting a travel business in the middle of a global pandemic they have found success and have since hosted thousands of satisfied travelers and dozens of special events.

 Meet the Innkeepers

 Leif Espelund and Dani Nelson have been partners in crime for over a decade.
-They met in Seattle where Leif worked in marketing and Dani was an event planner.
+They met in Seattle, Washington, where Leif worked in marketing and Dani was an event planner.
 Over the years, they have organized and hosted a wide variety of professional and personal events, along with managing an Airbnb out of their home for many years.

 While Leif is from Oregon, Dani actually grew up just 40 miles away in Alexander City, Alabama.
 The charm of this historic building, neighborhood, and wonderfully thriving downtown area made it an easy decision to transplant to Alabama and take up the business of hoteliers.
 Their extensive travels have helped drive every detail of your stay and hopefully is reflected in the warm and welcoming atmosphere.